volatusveritas/projector/PDJ/PDJ#0.md

 - `voxels (chest of chest of chest of abacus) = ...`;

-and compressed notation, which is a bit more efficient both to parse and write, but looks a bit ouf o place in a medieval environment:
+and compressed notation, which is a bit more efficient both to parse and write, but looks a bit ouf of place in a medieval environment:

 - `precisionTable (2D chest of rational) = ...`;
 - `obstructionMask (2D chest of lever) = ...`;